northwesternmutual/regent/README.md

 #### fn

 `fn` represents our predicate.
-Regent ships with 10 built in predicates, and supports custom predicates.
+Regent ships with 10 built-in predicates, and supports custom predicates.
 In our above example we are using `equals`, which checks strict equality between the `left` and `right` value.

 Regent's built in predicates are: